-The IRS also updated their federal tax calculator for withholding in 2021.
+The IRS also provides a federal tax calculator for withholding each year.
 Individuals can use this tax calculator to determine their tax liabilities.

 Like last year, the federal withholding tax table you use depends on which version of Form W-4 an employee filled out and whether you automate payroll or do it manually.

-Here’s a rundown of all of the federal income tax withholding methods available for determining an employee’s federal income tax withholding (unchanged from 2020):
+Here’s a rundown of all of the federal income tax withholding methods available for determining an employee’s federal income tax withholding (unchanged):

 - Percentage method tables for automated payroll systems